 A lot of people think that microphones are the only equipment needed for a show or performance.
 However, they don’t realize that there are certain pieces of gear that need to be used in order to get the best sound quality possible.
 For example, mixers and amplifiers help amplify the sound coming from your microphone so it can go over a larger audience.
 If you’re looking for information on how audio equipment works and what other things would be helpful to have at an event where audio is being recorded, then this article is perfect!

 A condenser microphone is a type of microphone that works by converting sound into electrical signals – click here to read my guide on different types of microphones.
-The microphone has an internal amplifier which makes these microphones relatively more sensitive to low-intensity sounds, compared with other types of microphone.
+A condenser has an internal amplifier which makes these microphones relatively more sensitive to low-intensity sounds, compared with other types of microphone.
 This also means that condensers are among the best mics are often used in recording studios for vocals and acoustic instruments because they usually capture the complete frequency range of the instruments.

 Condenser microphones require power to function and this means they must be connected to a microphone preamplifier or mixer, unlike dynamic microphones which can work without any other equipment except a cable that is plugged into an output device such as headphones or speakers.
 Condenser mics also need 48V phantom power from either a microphone preamplifier or mixer.
 Phantom power supplies the microphone with enough electric current to ensure it is always operational.
 Most condenser microphones use an XLR connector, but there are also some that can be connected via USB for direct connection to a computer without needing extra equipment like microphone preamplifiers and mixers.